Guess What Motivates Your Employees?

 However, that's not to say that financial targets are motivating for every single employee and, in some cases, can directly lead to vast consequences if they're the only thing you're using to measure performance .
-As an increasing number of studies shows, emphasising financial targets as a method of measuring performance doesn't just erode employee morale, but it can actually undermine your long-term business strategy .
+As an increasing number of studies show, emphasising financial targets as a method of measuring performance doesn't just erode employee morale, but it can actually undermine your long-term business strategy .
 Even if financial targets worked for your employees before, it's time to rethink your strategy.

 If you're working in a business that has used financial targets to measure and inspire employee performance for a while, it's understandable that you might be confused about the alternatives.

-Before you learn about those alternatives, you need to understand what motivates employees to perform well.
+Before you learn about those alternatives, you need to understand the motivational factors that can help drive highly motivated employees.

-Of course, it's entirely possible that some of your employees will be driven to succeed by financial targets, particularly when they're working in sales or marketing.
+Of course, it's entirely possible that some of your employees will be driven to succeed by financial targets and company goals, particularly when they're working in sales or marketing.
 However, it's not always the case.

 Some employees may be driven to reach performance goals simply because they want to keep their salary and benefits, and this shouldn't be surprising in the competitive labour market of today's world.
 While these employees aren't the most likely to perform at an above-average level, they're the easiest to lose when the benefits of the job begin to outweigh the stress they experience.